 - 1. THE DEVELOPMENT DOES NOT CAUSE ADVERSE FLOODING ON OTHER PROPERTY.
 The development covered by the building permit application is limited to a new exterior wall and finishing interior space to convert the garage into conditioned space.
 The development does not change the footprint of the house.
 Therefore, the development has no effect on the floodplain elevations. - 2.
 THE DATE OF THE DEVELOPMENT IS UNKNOWN.
-Based on the City's research, this home was not in the 100-year floodplain when it was originally constructed in 1973.
+Based on the City's research, this home was not in the 100-year floodplain when it was originally constructed in 1971.
 There is no record of the date of subsequent construction of the garage conversion because the owner did not obtain a building permit.
-Based on the applicant's information, when the current owner purchased the property in 1985, the garage was already converted into conditioned space. - 3.
+Based on the applicant's information, when the current owners purchased the property in 1999, the garage was already converted into conditioned space. - 3.
 FINISHED FLOOR BELOW MINIMUM REQUIRED ELEVATION.
 The existing house and the converted garage area have finished floor elevations that are below the City of Austin minimum elevation requirements (finished floor elevation must be at least one-foot above the 100-year floodplain elevation).
-The finished floor elevation of the house is approximately 4.2 feet below the 100-year floodplain and 1.0 foot below the 25-year floodplain. - 4.
+The finished floor elevation of the house is approximately 2.2 feet below the 100-year floodplain and 0.8 feet above the 25-year floodplain. - 4.
 ADDITIONAL OCCUPANCY IN THE FLOODPLAIN.
 The development increases the opportunity for human occupancy in the floodplain by increasing the conditioned area of the residence.
-The development increases the conditioned living space within the 100-year floodplain by approximately 243 square feet. - 5.
+The development increases the conditioned living space within the 100-year floodplain by approximately 250 square feet. - 5.
 NO SAFE ACCESS.
-The depth of water in Heartwood Drive adjacent to the property is 4.6 and 7.9 feet deep during the 25-year and 100-year storm events, respectively.
-At the existing house during the 25-year and 100-year flood event the water is 1.0 foot and 4.2 feet deep, respectively.
+The depth of water in Heartwood Drive adjacent to the property is 0.7 feet and 3.7 feet deep during the 25-year and 100-year storm events, respectively.
+At the existing house during the 100-year flood event the water is 2.2 feet.
 First responder personnel do not have safe access to the house during a 100-year flood event. - 6.
 FLOODING IN AREA.
 The flood data records for the October 1998 storm indicate several homes in this neighborhood were flooded.